sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/receive_slack_notification_on_a_failed_ci_step.md

 In the [CI pipeline generator](../background-information/ci/development.md), when defining a step you can use the `buildkite.SlackStepNotify(config)` function to define what needs to be cached and under which key to store it.

+> NOTE: You don't need to provide `buildkite.SlackStepNotifyConfigPayload.SlackTokenEnvVarName`, a default value will be injected.

 ```diff
 --- a/enterprise/dev/ci/internal/ci/operations.go
 +++ b/enterprise/dev/ci/internal/ci/operations.go